 As you see the picture below you will notice the painfully obvious the trend has reversed based on the closing of the third bar.
 That’s the entire point, we want to have a clear sign that the trend has reversed in order to reduce the number of false signals.

 Example of when a Three Bar Reversal Pattern works

-Let's first establish a baseline of when the three bar reversal pattern works.
+Let’s first establish a baseline of when the three bar reversal pattern works.
 For this example since we are day trading we will use the 5-minute time frame to identify the setup.
 The below chart is of First Solar (FSLR) from 2/20/2013.
 The stock made a low and then reversed sharply.
 The third bar in the formation closed above the high of both the middle bar and the first bar.
 Again, the three bar reversal pattern only requires a close above the high of the middle candlestick, but we are looking for a close above the first and second candlestick for insurance.
 In this particular setup, you would have purchased FSLR on the close at $36.03 which was 1 penny above the high of the first candlestick at $36.02.
 While the three bar reversal pattern does not have a specific exit trigger you can use a simple moving average or a price target to book your profits.
-A guiding principle is you want to maintain a 3 to 1 risk to reward ratio for all of your trades.
+A guiding principle is you want to maintain a 3 to 1 reward to risk ratio for all of your trades.

 Let’s have a little fun and stretch the boundaries for the setup.
 What if instead of simply identifying the setup on one day, what if we look for setups that occur over a two-day period.
 This way we can honor the rules as defined for the three bar reversal, but wait for the third bar to occur on the next day.
 This way you can take advantage of the increase in volume and volatility that occurs on the open.